Understanding MVP In Food Product Development

 The Harsh Reality

-Many food brands spend heavily on product development, packaging, machinery, and marketing, only to realize there’s no actual demand.
+Many food brands spend heavily on food product development, packaging, machinery, and marketing, only to realise there’s no actual demand.

 Let’s face it: